SonarSource/sonar-developer-toolset/README.md

 ## The (Almost) Unbreakable Build

-To be sure that code changes do not break the build in master branch, the [spush](/git/spush) command must be executed to push commits.
+To be sure that code changes do not break the build in master branch, the [spush](/git/spush) command can be executed to push commits.
 It's especially useful when many people work on the same codebase.

     # To be executed in the root directory of the Git repository
     spush